xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/single-active-multi-homing.png?raw=true)

 As shown in the above topology, Host-1 is multi-homed to Leaf-1 and Leaf-2.
 For EVPN single-active multi-homing, each link towards the Leaf will be in a unique ethernet bundle interface.
+VLAN 10 and 20 are configured on both the ethernet-bundles.
 As both the links are in separate ethernet bundles, the host H-1 will flood traffic at first to both the Leafs but only the designated forwarder (DF) Leaf will forward the traffic.
 As a result, the host will have only one ethernet bundle interface in its forwarding table to forward the traffic and achieve per VLAN single-active multi-homing.

 ### Task 1: Configure Ethernet bundles on Host-1 for multi-homing